Services & Background Processes

 When you are remoting into the server, scripting a restart, or working from a deployment pipeline, PowerShell is the fastest path.
 Open PowerShell as administrator.

-List all DocMan services and their status
+List all DocuMan services and their status

-Get-Service -Name 'DocMan*' | Format-Table Name, Status, StartType
+Get-Service -Name 'JimRanDocuMan*' | Format-Table Name, Status, StartType

 Check a specific service

-Get-Service -Name 'DocManApi'
+Get-Service -Name 'JimRanDocuManAPI'

 Start / stop / restart

-Start-Service -Name 'DocManApi'
+Start-Service -Name 'JimRanDocuManAPI'

-Stop-Service -Name 'DocManApi'
+Stop-Service -Name 'JimRanDocuManAPI'

-Restart-Service -Name 'DocManApi'
+Restart-Service -Name 'JimRanDocuManAPI'

-Restart everything DocMan
+Restart everything DocuMan

-Get-Service -Name 'DocMan*' | Restart-Service -Force
+Get-Service -Name 'JimRanDocuMan*' | Restart-Service -Force

 The -Force flag tells Windows to stop dependent services if any are tied to the service being restarted.